Warby Parker Overview

-All shipping is free unless you choose expedited shipping for an additional $20.
+All shipping is free unless you choose expedited shipping for an additional $25.
 This generally cuts the turnaround time in half.

 It took about 6 days for them to process my order (this includes cutting my lenses, making the glasses, and packaging them).
 Then it took another 4 days to ship via USPS.

 I was able to track the entire process within my account on the Warby Parker website and app.